 A big part of managing accounts payable is paying your vendors, or reimbursing your employees for expenses.
-You can use functions to add payments lines for purchase invoices that are due in the Payment Journal window.
+You can use functions to add payments lines for purchase invoices that are due on the Payment Journal page.
 To send transactions to your bank, you can export multiple payment journal lines to a file, and then upload the file to your bank.
 You can also make payments by cheque, including transmitting cheques as electronic payments.

 The following table describes a sequence of tasks within accounts payable, with links to the topics that describe them.

 |Generate due vendor payments or employee reimbursements, prepare cheque payments, and export payments to a bank file when posting.||Making Payments|

 |Apply vendor payments automatically to unpaid purchase invoices by importing a bank statement file.||Applying Payments Automatically and Reconciling Bank Accounts|

 |Apply vendor payments to unpaid purchase invoices manually.||Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries|

 |Ensure correct inventory valuation by assigning added item costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing.||Use Item Charges to Account for Additional Trade Costs|

 |Reimburse employees for personal expenses during business activities by making payment to their bank account.||Record and Reimburse Employees' Expenses|